tzickel/chunkedbuffer/README.md

 - [ ] Resolve all TODO in code
 - [ ] More test coverage
 - [ ] A pure python version for PyPy
-- [ ] Support extend to hold bytes like objects instead of coping them

 ## Example
 ```python